SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus-ingress.md

 ### Method A: Importing a JSON file

-1. Download the[ JSON file](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/blob/main/monitor_packages/nginx-plus-ingress/nginxplusingress.json) describing all the monitors.
+1. Download [this JSON file](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/blob/main/monitor_packages/nginx-plus-ingress/nginxplusingress.json) describing all the monitors.
 2. Replace **$$logs_data_source** with logs data source.
-    * For example, _sourceCategory=Labs/NginxIngress/Logs
+    * For example, `_sourceCategory=Labs/NginxIngress/Logs`
 3. Go to Manage Data > Alerts > Monitors.
 4. Click **Add**.
 1. Click **Import** to import monitors from the JSON above.

 The monitors are disabled by default.
 Once you have installed the alerts via this method, navigate to the **Nginx** **Ingress** folder under **Monitors** to configure them.
-Refer[ document](/docs/alerts/monitors#add-a-monitor) to enable monitors, to configure each monitor, to send notifications to teams or connections.
+See [Add a Monitor](/docs/alerts/monitors#add-a-monitor) to enable monitors, to configure each monitor, to send notifications to teams or connections.

 ### Method B: Using a Terraform script

 1. Generate a Sumo Logic [access key](/docs/manage/security/access-keys#create-an-access-keyon-preferences-page) and access ID for a user that has the[ Manage Monitors](/docs/manage/users-roles/roles/role-capabilities) role capability in Sumo Logic using these instructions.
 Please identify your Sumo Logic[ deployment](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
 2. [Download and install Terraform 0.13](https://www.terraform.io/downloads.html) or later.
-3. Download the Sumo Logic Terraform package for Nginx Ingress alerts: The alerts package is available in the Sumo Logic github[ repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/nginx-plus-ingress).
-You can either download it via the “git clone” command or as a zip file.
+3. Download the Sumo Logic Terraform package for Nginx Ingress alerts: The alerts package is available in the [Sumo Logic GitHub repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/nginx-plus-ingress).
+You can either download it via the `git clone` command or as a zip file.
 4. Alert Configuration: After the package has been extracted, navigate to the package directory **terraform-sumologic-sumo-logic-monitor/monitor_packages/nginx-plus-ingress/**.
 Edit the **nginxplusingress.auto.tfvars** file as per below instructions:
    1. Add the Sumo Logic Access Key, Access Id, Deployment from Step 1.
    ```sh